Imad-sajid/convercy_currency_convertor_app/README.md

 ## Overview

-Convertify is a robust and easy-to-use currency converter app designed to provide real-time currency conversion for users across the globe.
+Convercy is a robust and easy-to-use currency converter app designed to provide real-time currency conversion for users across the globe.
 This application supports multiple currencies and delivers up-to-date exchange rates with a user-friendly interface.

 ## Features